joshuakery/my-portfolio-site/src/posts/onramp.md

 We often had educators asking us, 'Well, how do I give out this worksheet on the computer?' ...

-We don't want to educators to bring ineffective teaching practices with them online.
+We don't want educators to bring ineffective teaching practices with them online.
 We want to use this transition as an opportunity to focus on effective teaching skills.
 Pedagogy first, technology second.

 </quote>